Azure/osdu-developer/README.md

 For further understanding of the interactions of the Azure Developer CLI and the architecture of the solution, please refer to the Architecture Documentation which can be found [here](docs/archiecture.md).

+#### IDE Settings

+Services can be run locally in an IDE like IntelliJ.
+Identified required environment variables to start the services can be found [here](docs/service-environments.md)

 #### Feature Flags